 Our services are private, confidential, and free.
 We serve all people affected by domestic violence regardless of sex, age, housing situation or immigration status.

-Domestic violence and sexual assault are issues intimately tied with a person’s sexual health status, and we seek to recognize those connections and address them in a non-judgmental manner.
+Domestic and sexual violence and sexual assault are issues intimately tied with a person’s sexual health status, and we seek to recognize those connections and address them in a non-judgmental manner.
 Using a risk-reduction model, our advocates provide guidance in all matters related to sexual health and sexuality in both individual and group settings.
 Our aim is to advocate for our clients, giving victims and survivors of abuse the tools and information so that they may take ownership of their bodies and sexualities.

 In conjunction with our other programs, our Sexual Health Advocacy program works to highlight the importance of sexual health and fulfillment in the overall healing process.